-I am an information architect with 15 years of academic experience, 10 years in technical communications, and three years in communications consulting.
+I am a writer and information architect with 15 years of academic experience, 10 years in technical communications, and seven years in communications consulting.
 I have an extensive background in:

 - E-learning design and development